Porsche 912: 912E (1975–1976)

 The 912E has the same chassis as the 911 and therefore handles much like the 911.
-But with less power and less weight behind the rear axle, the 912E is more forgiving and less prone to sudden oversteer than the 911.
+But with less power and less weight behind the rear axle, the 912E is more forgiving and less prone to sudden oversteer than the 911 because it fitted thinner tyres.
 The E was the only 912 offered with a corrosion-resistant galvanized chassis, and is the most comfortable version of the 912.
 The interior is the same as the 911, though some pieces were extra cost options including two of the five gauges.
 14-inch Fuchs alloy wheels was a popular option; "Cookie-Cutter" alloy wheels were also available (it was rare to see a 912E with the standard 15-inch steel wheels).
 Other options were electric sunroof, 923/02 anti-slip differential, electric antenna (located on the passenger side front fender), power door mirrors, power windows, headlight washers, H1 headlamps.
 Air conditioning was a popular dealer-installed option.
 As a stopgap, the 912E was the single instance of "planned obsolescence" in Porsche history.
 With only 2,092 built, its one year-only model run, and the desirable qualities inherited from contemporary 911s, the 912E is one of the more collectible four-cylinder Porsches.

 Based on 912 Registry member Aric Gless's research, over half of the 2,092 cars are still in use.
 The Prototyp Museum collection in Hamburg Germany includes a 912E pre-series vehicle constructed utilizing a 911 Chassis No. 911 520 1617 and four-cylinder VW-Porsche 90HP 2.0L Type 4 similar to the late-model 2.0L 914/4.

 Road & Track said, “The 912E will obviously find favor with those who prefer a slightly more practical and tractable Porsche.
 It’s a car with almost all the sporting virtues of the more expensive 911S, yet its simpler pushrod 4-cyl. engine should make for better fuel economy and less expensive maintenance than the 911’s six” "The fittings are simpler in this model although in terms of materials, trim and finishing the 912E is of high Porsche quality.
 "The 912E is comfortable where the Carrera is harsh, rational where the Carrera is excessive.”
 R&T's 11.3-second 0-60 mph time and 115-mph top speed looked good against the observed 23.0-mpg economy."